iiasa/Condor_run_R/configuring.md

 If `TRUE`, use [GDXMERGE](https://www.gams.com/latest/docs/T_GDXMERGE.html) on the GDX output files when all jobs in the run are done.
 Requires that the GDXMERGE executable (located in the GAMS system directory) is on-path and that [`WAIT_FOR_RUN_COMPLETION`](#wait_for_run_completion)`= TRUE`.

+> [!CAUTION]
-**:warning:Beware:** GDXMERGE is limited.
+> GDXMERGE is limited.
 It sometimes gives "Symbol is too large" errors, and neither the `big=` (via the [`MERGE_BIG`](#merge_big) configuration setting below) nor running GDXMERGE on a large-memory machine can avoid that.
 Moreover, no non-zero return code results in case of such errors, so silent failures are possible.
 This may or may not have improved in more recent versions of GDXMERGE.

 ### MERGE_BIG